Removal from the Principality Building Society and other lender panels: Why they do it and how to get reinstated

 • Principality Building Society may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.

-• Recurring non-compliance with post completion requirements set by Principality Building Society
+• Recurring delays in post completion requirements set by Principality Building Society

-Common questions about Principality Building Society conveyancing panel reinstatement
+Frequently asked questions concerning Principality Building Society panel reinstatement

-• What happens if our Principality Building Society panel reinstatement application is turned down and our client has a mortgage application with the Principality Building Society?
+• What happens if our Principality Building Society panel reinstatement application is rejected and the client of the firm has a mortgage offer with the Principality Building Society?

-• Is there a fee to revert back onto the Principality Building Society conveyancing panel?
+• Is there a cost to be reinstated onto the Principality Building Society conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Principality Building Society panel reinstatement is to ensure that your firm is not removed off of the Principality Building Society conveyancing panel in the first place.